When to worry about night sweats

 You should speak to your doctor if your sweating is affecting you life or health.

-When to be concerned about night sweats
+When to see a doctor about night sweats

 There are several possible causes of night sweats - and no easy way of differentiating one type of sweating from another.
 However, doctors will want to rule out more serious causes such as cancer first if this is indicated from the consultation, and then move on to less serious conditions.